AnonO6/design_pattern/Readme.md

 2. Observer (User): Represents users who want to be notified about the seat status for various trips.
 They are registered with the bus as observers and receive updates whenever there is a change in the seat status.

+## Decorator design pattern

+This project implements a PUBG Player Skin decorator program.
+It enables players to augment their in-game avatar's appearance by adding diverse wearables such as watches, tattoos, and gun skins.
+The interactive driver class facilitates real-time customization of player skins, showcasing the pattern's capability to dynamically extend object functionality without altering their structure.
+Overall, the project showcases how the decorator pattern can be applied to enhance modularity and flexibility in gaming applications.

 ## Singleton design pattern

 This project offers a centralized and efficient way to manage configuration settings in a Java application while enforcing the singleton pattern to ensure that there is only one instance of the settings manager.